scott-fryxell/copper.is/readme.md

 }
 ```

-Each page can bind javascript to the page via:
+Each page can bind javascript to the page
 ```javascript
 $(document).on('load.controller_action',function (event){})
 ```